conversion pixel

 A critical difference between the two professions is the work environment.
 Most licensed practical nurses work in long-term care settings.

-The BLS indicates that approximately 35% of the 657,800 LPNs employed in the healthcare sector in 2023 were working in nursing and residential care facilities.
-Hospitals, state, local, and private, employ significantly fewer, around 16%.
+Recent data from the BLS also indicate that approximately 37% of the 651,400 LPNs employed in the healthcare sector in 2024-2025 worked in nursing and residential care facilities (a 2% increase from 2023-2024).
+Hospitals (state, local, and private) employ significantly fewer, around 16%.
 Home healthcare services and physicians’ offices come next with 12% of the total pool each.
 Government jobs amount to an additional 6%.

 Scope of practice difference between LPN and RN roles